-It should be noted that the overall length of hedgerow on the site will not be reduced from the existing and will in fact be increased.
+It should be noted that the overall length of hedgerow on the site will not be reduced from the existing.
 All vegetation lost to the development will be as a result of scrub and in field tree removal.

 4.3 TREES